What can I expect from Orientation?

 What is there to do if I come early?

-Each evening, prior to Orientation, we will host a social event in Davies Student Center at 7pm, our Orientation Student Staff will be there each night.
-This is a great opportunity to begin to get your questions answered, meet other soon-to-be UWEC families, and enjoy some refreshments.
-We will send more information/details in your confirmation mailing.
+Each evening, prior to Orientation, we will host a social event in Davies Student Center at 7pm with our Orientation Student Staff.
+This is a great opportunity to begin getting your questions answered, meet other soon-to-be UWEC families, and enjoy some refreshments.
+We will send more information regarding this social in your confirmation mailing.

 What if I want to stay overnight?

 To get a true residence hall experience, stay in Towers Hall on-campus.
-Join us in Davies Center for the social, then head to the Towers Front Desk to stay overnight.
+After joining us in Davies Center for the social event, head to the Towers Front Desk to stay overnight.
 Towers Hall is a traditional residence hall and advanced reservations are not required.
 You may check-in at any time.

 - The fee to stay in Towers Hall is $26.00 per person, per night for a double room ($29.00 for single) and will be added to the student's fall bill

 - Linens, blankets, pillows, wash cloths and towels will be provided

 - Towers Hall is not air conditioned; you may want to bring a fan, as Towers can get very warm during the summer

 - You may park overnight in the Towers parking lot